keithrozario/lambda-cache/README.md

     return response
 ```

 _Note: The caching logic runs only at invocation, regardless of how long the function runs.
-A 15 minute lambda function will not refresh the parameter, unless explicitly refreshed using `get_entry` method.
-The library is primary interested in caching 'across' invocation rather than 'within' an invocation_
+A 15 minute lambda function will not refresh the parameter, unless explicitly refreshed using `get_entry` method (described later).
+The library is primary interested in caching 'across' invocations rather than 'within' an invocation_

 ### <a name='Changecacheentrysettings'></a>Change cache entry settings

 The default name of the parameter is the string after the last slash('/') character of its name.
 This means `/production/app/var` and `test/app/var` both resolve to just `var`.
-To over-ride this default, use `entry_name` setting like so:
+To over-ride this default, use the `entry_name` setting like so:

 ```python
 from lambda_cache import ssm